canberksahin/canberksahin/README.md

 * Read a book a week
 * Workout 3 days in a row and take a day break
 * Avoid the over using social media
-* Adapting the minimalism life style
+* Adopting the minimalism life style
 * 🔜